 The History of Saint Malo Beach

-Saint Malo Beach was the very first private gated community ever in the San Diego area!
+Saint Malo Beach was the first private gated community in San Diego!

 The houses here were first built in the late 1920s by a Pasadena architect and his wife, Kenyon and Louise Keith.

-Initially, he was only interested in buying a few beachfront houses, but ultimately he ended up having to purchase 28 acres of prime beach real estate.
+Initially, he was only interested in buying a few beachfront houses, but ultimately, he had to purchase 28 acres of prime beach real estate.

 And as they say, the rest is history.

 The Saint Malo Community

 A large majority of the original owners in this community are from notable “old money” Los Angeles families.

-Over the years, the property owners would sell to just family members and friends as a way to keep the community as tight as possible.
+Over the years, the property owners would sell to just family members and friends to keep the community as tight as possible.